holoviz/panel/doc/tutorials/intermediate/parameters.md

 Parameters serve as objects expressing the semantics of a value of an attribute on an object, encompassing not only Python types but also broader semantics.

-Let's define a simple Parameterized class with a Parameter:
+Let's define a simple `Parameterized` class with a `value` Parameter:

 ```{pyodide}
 import param